-Desiccants work most effectively in cold environments, like a conservatory or basement.
+Desiccant dehumidifiers work most effectively in cold environments, like a conservatory or basement.
 They use an absorbent material (the desiccant) to pull in the moisture from the air, which is then heated and passed into a condenser.

 Refrigerant (or Compressor) Dehumidifier

-A refrigerant dehumidifier functions most effectively in warmer temperatures.
+Refrigerant, also known as compressor dehumidifiers, functions most effectively in warmer temperatures.
 They typically draw air in over a filter, where it is directed over cold coils, which make the moisture in the air condense and drop into a tank below.

 There are different sizes to choose from, and each dehumidifier has a different capacity.

 Put simply, a dehumidifier draws moisture out of the air while a dehumidifier puts it back in.
 Which one you will need depends on the humidity problem you have.
 If you suspect the air humidity levels are affecting you or your home, one of the best ways to check is to use a hygrometer.
 These are inexpensive but accurate tools that can tell you the humidity percentage.